-There are 4 ferry routes operating between Finland and Aland offering you combined total of 63 sailings per week.
+There are 4 ferry routes operating between Finland and Aland offering you combined total of 56 sailings per week.
 Tallink Silja operates 3 routes, Turku to Langnas runs 7 times per week, Helsinki to Mariehamn about 7 times weekly & Turku to Mariehamn about 7 times weekly.
 Viking Line operates 3 routes, Turku to Langnas runs 7 times per week, Helsinki to Mariehamn about 7 times weekly & Turku to Mariehamn about 7 times weekly.
-Finnlines operates 1 route, Naantali to Langnas which runs 3 times daily.
+Finnlines operates 1 route, Naantali to Langnas which runs 14 times weekly.

 As the frequency and duration of crossings on some routes varies we would advise that you do a live search for crossings from Finland to Aland to get the most up to date information.